 Tylenol Plus Children's Cold & Cough Side Effects

-Generic Name: acetaminophen / dextromethorphan / phenylephrine
+Generic name: acetaminophen / dextromethorphan / phenylephrine

 Note: This document contains side effect information about acetaminophen / dextromethorphan / phenylephrine.
-Some of the dosage forms listed on this page may not apply to the brand name Tylenol Plus Children's Cold & Cough.
+Some dosage forms listed on this page may not apply to the brand name Tylenol Plus Children's Cold & Cough.

-Applies to acetaminophen / dextromethorphan / phenylephrine: oral capsule, oral liquid, oral packet, oral tablet
+Applies to acetaminophen / dextromethorphan / phenylephrine: oral capsule, oral tablet.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.